 Converting a RAW file system to NTFS without data loss

-If important information was stored on the flash drive which became a RAW disk, you can convert it to NTFS.
+If important information was stored on the flash drive which became a RAW, you can convert it to NTFS.
 The conversion takes place in two stages.
 The first stage is to recover the lost data using a professional data recovery program – RS Partition Recovery.
 At the second stage, after the data has been successfully recovered and is in a safe place, you must format the flash drive to NTFS using the second or third paragraph of this article.
-Once the formatting is complete, your removable drive will be available for further use.
+Once the formatting is complete, your removable flash drive will be available for further use.

 RS Partition Recovery is perfect for our case since it allows you to recover data after the flash drive’s file system damages.